yugabyte/yugabyte-db/docs/content/latest/api/ysql/_index.md

 ## Transaction control language (TCL)

-TCL commands manage transactions of operations on the database.
+TCL statements manage transactions of operations on the database.

 | Statement | Description |
 |-----------|-------------|